GLOBAL MARKETS-Wall Street rebounds, sterling steadies after tumble

 LGIM would likely add to its position on any further falls in the pound, as this "would only make support from the government or Bank of England more likely", Teschmacher added.

-The yield on five-year gilts GB5YT=RR rose as much as 100 basis points in two trading days, but was down 0.74% in midday trading Tuesday.
+The yield on five-year gilts GB5YT=RR rose as much as 100 basis points in two trading days, but was flat in midday trading Tuesday.

 Spillover from Britain kept other assets on edge.